 - 11.1.
-Only individuals who are IAPS members or members of an NC or LC may be elected to the IAPS EC. - 11.2.
+Only individuals who are IAPS members (as described in article 7.1) may be elected to the IAPS EC. - 11.2.
 Members of the EC are elected by secret ballot for one year at the AGM, in accordance with the voting arrangements described in Article 18, and their election takes effect at the change of financial year. - 11.3.
 Outgoing members can be re-elected up to a maximum of 2 years in any one role and a maximum of 4 years total on the Executive Committee.